Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Introduction

-Asynchronous updating has not yet been studied in $q$-voter based EPO models.
-The two EPO variants introduced within this framework \cite{jedrzejewski_think_2018, kaminska_impact_2025} assume that private and expressed opinions are updated synchronously; in this setting, it has been shown that the stationary average private and expressed opinions (i.e., the collective-level aggregates) are independent of whether agents update their private opinion before their expressed opinion, or vice versa \cite{jedrzejewski_think_2018, kaminska_impact_2025}.
+Despite the fact that $q$-voter models~\cite{Castellano2009,nyczka_phase_2012,Mobilia2015,Gradowski2020} typically follow an asynchronous updating scheme -- at each elementary time step a single voter updates its opinion -- the two $q$-voter-based EPO models \cite{jedrzejewski_think_2018, kaminska_impact_2025} assume that private and expressed opinions are updated in a quasi-synchronous manner.
+In this formulation, at each step a single voter updates both its private and public opinion in a specified order.
+Within this updating scheme, it has been shown that the stationary average private and expressed opinions (i.e., the collective-level aggregates) are independent of whether agents update their private opinion before their expressed opinion, or vice versa \cite{jedrzejewski_think_2018, kaminska_impact_2025}.
 It remains unclear, however, whether introducing rate asymmetry between private and expressed opinions alters the collective dynamics.
-We therefore extend these models by introducing an asynchronous update scheme in which, at each elementary step, only one layer is updated: private opinions are updated with probability $\alpha$, and expressed opinions with the complementary probability $1-\alpha$.
+We therefore extend these models by introducing an asynchronous update scheme, in which only one layer is updated at each step: private opinions are updated with probability $\alpha$, and expressed opinions with the complementary probability $1-\alpha$.
 We refer to these extensions as $\alpha$-EPO models.
 We study both variants considered in ~\cite{jedrzejewski_think_2018, kaminska_impact_2025} and analyze the resulting dynamics on synthetic and empirical networks using mean-field and pair approximation, as well as Monte Carlo simulations.

 Studying both variants in parallel is particularly interesting because, as recently suggested, the older version of the model can be interpreted as incorporating a form of self-anticonformity \cite{jedrzejewski_think_2018}, whereas the newer version does not include this mechanism \cite{kaminska_impact_2025}.
 Furthermore, \textcite{jedrzejewski_think_2018} and \textcite{kaminska_impact_2025} considered their models only on a complete graph, corresponding to a fully connected society in which everyone knows everyone.
 For large social systems, this assumption is clearly unrealistic.
 Here, we move beyond the complete graph by studying $\alpha$-EPO $q$-voter models on networks using Monte Carlo (MC) simulations and pair approximation (PA) analysis.